-This unit is offered in the second half of the year, and consists of 2 hours' lecture and 4 hours' laboratory time per week.
+This unit is offered in Session 2, and consists of 2 hours' lecture and 4 hours' laboratory time per week.

-45.202A Insect Structure and Classification
+45.201A Insect Structure and Classification

 A comparative study of the internal anatomy and external morphology of insects.
 Classification and bionomics of major groups and families.
 A collection of insects is to be made.
 Practical work to include dissections, a study of mouthparts, wing venations, segmentation, etc. Field excursions as arranged.